 Let's talk some more about Quant Size and Sync.
 When a Quant Size other than None is selected, the playback of the wave file will be delayed until the next selected unit of music as specified in Quant Size.
 This will ensure that your playback "snaps to the grid" of the beats established by your clock.
 Sometimes, the WAV file you are playing is longer than one beat.
 For example, the WAV file might contain a 2 bar drum riff.
 For a Clip cell, Bitbox will make some assumptions about where the beats in your file occur.
 In Clip mode, bitbox will play the whole 2 bar riff when the note is triggered.
 But the beats in the WAV file might not be playing at the same tempo as the clock speed.
 If you leave Sync set to None, the WAV file will play in its entirety and will get out of sync with your clock.
 If your WAV file tempo is faster than your clock tempo, it will sound like the beats are running ahead of the rest of the music.
 If your WAV file tempo is slower than your clock tempo, it will sound like your drums are lagging.
-If you want to fix that, then choose the value for Sync that identifies how tightly you want to snap to the clock while the WAV file to jump to the next selected sync increment in the file when the corresponding clock time has passed.
-So if the WAV was a little faster than your clock, the playback position will jump ahead to the selected clock increment.
+If you want to fix that, then choose the value for Sync that identifies how tightly you want to snap to the clock while the WAV file is playing in response to a single sustained note trigger.
+While the note is playing, the sync will cause the playback of the WAV file to jump to the next selected sync increment in the file when the corresponding clock time has passed.
+So if the WAV was a little faster than your clock, the playback position will jump backwards to move the playback of the WAV to the selected clock increment.
 If the WAV is slower than your clock, the playback position will jump ahead to the selected clock increment.
 This will work well if the difference between the BPM of your WAV file and the BPM of your clock is small.
 It will sound like a stutter if the difference is large.